9:45 - 11:00 a.m. Breakout Sessions I

 Kelly Rietow, principal, Roo Solutions

-Nonprofit Policies, Practices, & Procedures 101
+Nonprofit Policies, Practices, and Procedures 101

 Join Charities Review Council for a refresher on nonprofit policies, practices, and procedures that will set your nonprofit up for long-term success.
 During this session, we’ll go deep on the six organizational policies recommended to all nonprofits by Charities Review Council, including what exactly you want to include and why.
 We’ll also talk about three bonus practices that your organization can adopt for long-term success.
 Whether you’re new to creating organizational policies and practices, or just interested in getting advice on promising practices, this session is for you!